company formation lithuania

 Even if it cannot undertake commercial activities in Lithuania, the liaison office is a good choice for companies interested in surveying the market before setting up a permanent establishment.

-Also, the establishment of a liaison office is cheaper and does not imply any share capital deposit from the parent company.
+Also, the establishment of a representative office is cheaper and does not imply any share capital deposit from the parent company.

 For assistance in opening a liaison office or a new company, please contact our company formation advisors in Lithuania.